inductiva/inductiva/tutorials/simulators/OpenFOAM.md

 - `system`: Contains files that describe the simulation, including solvers, numerical parameters, and output files.

-In order to run your simulation you cam simply run your `Allrun` script and you are good to go.
+In order to run your simulation you can simply run your `Allrun` script and you are good to go.

 ## First Example: Motorbike Tutorial